Sacral Wound ICD-10-CM Codes

 Commonly asked questions

-You can use a sacral wound ICD code once you’ve ensured with tests and examination the patient has a sacral wound and determined at what stage it is at.
+You can use a sacral wound ICD code once you’ve ensured, through tests and examination, that the patient has a sacral wound and determined its stage.

 Yes, sacral wound diagnosis codes are billable.

-Common treatments for stage 1 or 2 sacral wounds are cleaning and a constant schedule or movement or rotation.
+Common treatments for stage 1 or 2 sacral wounds are cleaning and a constant schedule of movement or rotation.
 For stage 3 sacral wounds, treatment is usually surgery.